-My teaching interests encompass a diverse range of topics and periods within nineteenth and twentieth-century US History.
+My teaching interests encompass a diverse series of topics and themes within nineteenth and twentieth-century US History.

 I have taught a range of courses on US history in the Department of History at the University of Sheffield, the Department of History at the University of Warwick, the Department of History, Classics, and Archaeology at Birkbeck University of London, and the Faculty of History and Department of Politics and International Relations at the University of Oxford.